Currently Not Collectible or hardship status

 a temporary solution to an IRS problem.

-As a local Salt Lake Tax Attorney concentrating in IRS Problem Resolution, I can help you decide if Hardship status is the right solution to your IRS tax debt problem.
-Please call Gilland Law Firm, P.C. for your free consultation at (801) 444-9302 or email Salt Lake Tax attorney Jim Gilland for your free IRS Tax help consultation.
+As a local Attorney serving Utah and concentrating in IRS Problem Resolution, I can help you decide if Hardship status is the right solution to your IRS tax debt problem.
+Please call Gilland Law Firm, P.C. for your free consultation at (801) 444-9302 or email Attorney Jim Gilland for your free IRS Tax help consultation.